-Freshman (1st semester)

-If term GPA falls below 1.60 or fewer than 6 semester hours

-are successfully completed

-Freshman (after 1st semester)

-If term GPA falls below 1.60 or fewer than 9 semester hours

-are successfully completed

-Sophomore If term GPA falls below 1.80 or fewer than 9 semester hours are successfully completed

-Junior If term or cumulative GPA falls below 2.0 or fewer than

-9 semester hours are successfully completed

-Senior If term or cumulative GPA falls below 2.0 or fewer than

-9 semester hours are successfully completed

-Suspension

-All classes Failure to meet the terms of probation

-Dismissal

-All classes After readmission following suspension, failure to meet the appropriate term GPA standard
+Freshman (1s st semester) If term GPA falls below 1.60 or fewer than 6 semester hours are successfully completed Freshman (af ter 1st semester) If term GPA falls below 1.80 or fewer than 9 semester hours are successfully completed Sophomore If term GPA falls below 2.0 or fewer than 9 semester hours are successfully completed Junior If term or cumulative GPA falls below 2.0 or fewer than 9 semester hours are successfully completed Senior If term or cumulative GPA falls below 2.0 or fewer than 9 semester hours are successfully completed Suspension All classes Failure to meet the terms of probation Dismissal All classes After readmission following suspension, failure to meet the appropriate term GPA standard

+Athletic Eligibility

 Lakeland College is a member of the National Collegiate Athletic Association (NCAA) and must adhere to the policies and procedures as stated in the NCAA manual.
-In order to participate in athletics, full-time students (students enrolled in 12 semester hours) must maintain minimum academic progress toward completion of the college degree by earning at least a minimum 2.0 overall G.P.A., 9 semester hours each term, and 24 semester hours over their last 2 full-time terms of attendance.
+In order to participate in athletics, full-time students (students enrolled in 12 semester hours or more) must maintain minimum academic progress toward completion of the college degree by earning at least a 2.0 GPA overall and by having earned a minimum of 24 semester hours during their last two full-time terms of attendance.
 Credit earned during part-time terms which occur between the student's last 2 full-time terms of attendance or immediately following the student's last full-time term of attendance may be counted toward this 24-semester-hour rule.
-Also, summer and May Term courses qualify as hours earned during the spring term.
+Also, summer and May Term courses qualify as hours earned during the previous spring term.